spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-alternative-products-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when you edit any product variant in Zed you have "Product Alternatives" tab, and you can add some product SKU's as alternatives.
+Make sure that when you edit any product variant in Zed you have the Product Alternatives tab, and you can add some product SKU's as alternatives.

 {% endinfo_block %}

-## Install feature front end
+## Install feature frontend

+Follow the steps below to install the {Feature Name} feature frontend.

 ### Prerequisites